Edit

 The system exception handler

-If no catch statement handles the exception, it's handled by the system exception handler.
+If no catch statement handles the exception, the system exception handler handles it.
 The system exception handler doesn't write to the Infolog.
-Therefore, an unhandled exception can be hard to diagnose.
-We recommended that you follow all these guidelines to provide effective exception handling:
+Therefore, unhandled exceptions can be hard to diagnose.
+Follow all these guidelines to provide effective exception handling:

 • Have a try block that contains all your statements in the outermost frame on the call stack.